Idea Validation Checklist

 Learn how to solve the problem and know how real users think through analyzing and understanding your competitors.
 It is beneficial to identify your competitors’ solutions, weaknesses, and strengths.
 Gain an understanding of the products’ scope by analyzing what already exists in the market, prior to building the idea(s).

 Get the intention of the users’ actions and behaviours from observing them in their natural space.
 You will get a true sense of your users’ actions and behaviours from a natural environment, rather than an artificial one in a controlled setting.
 Natural spaces can include the workplace, at home, or in public spaces.

 At this stage, you are not validating a finished product.
 Instead, this stage requires you to create a version of your idea and launch it to your user group.
 The purpose is to measure the reaction and learn if it works with your user group.

-Testers walk through the product under guidance and supervision by using similar tools with the actual product such as an interactive prototype.
-The purpose of usability testing is to ensure if the targeted user group is able to use the idea(s) effectively.
-The goal is to ensure that the idea(s) is convenient, easy-to-use and intuitive.
+Testers walk through the product under guidance and supervision by using similar tools to the actual product such as an interactive prototype.
+The purpose of usability testing is to ensure that the targeted user group is able to use the idea(s) effectively.
+The goal is to ensure that the idea(s) is convenient, easy to use, and intuitive.

 Phase 4: Experiments

 Experiments are not the same as the testing phase.
 In the testing phase, we are measuring the user groups’ reactions and the ability to use the idea(s).
 In the experiment phase, we are experimenting with our idea against a false result.
 For example, the majority of users prefer version 1 over version 2.

 Let users experience and compare the original version and the new version.
 The version with the most likes or that is most widely accepted by the majority of users is the best option.
 Learn More here.